Outhouse Toilets

 During my visit, I enjoyed watching lizards climb the walls.
 I liked the view of the sky, too.
 I wished I had brought my sunhat!

-Here is the ultimate in open air outhouses.
+BELOW is the ultimate in open air outhouses.
 It has no roof, no door, and no walls!

 I wish I had thought to take a photo from my place on this throne to share with you.
-You'll have to take my word for it that the view was inspiring.
+You'll have to take my word for it that the view was inspiring!

-Tips for using outhouse toilets.
+Tips for using outhouse toilets

 Here are some tips for making your trip to the outhouse as pleasant as possible:

+• Take your own toilet paper.
 There may be a roll there - but there may not.

-toilet paper dispenser
+A toilet paper dispenser inside a timber outhouse

-You don't want to be unprepared.
+You don't want to be unprepared!

-Bring a headlamp.
+• Bring a headlamp.

+Some outhouses are brightly lit, but others are dim and shadowy.
 It's nice to be able to see where you are going to sit!

 You can read about headlamps here.